Sapat

 Sapat Group, also known as Sapat, is a diversified corporate conglomerate headquartered in Mumbai, India.

 It was established in the year 1897 by Mr. Ramashankar Haribhai Joshi.
-It is currently under the leadership of MD Dr. Nikhil Joshi.
 Its products include Tea, OTC drugs and personal care products.

 The company started with Sapat Lotion, its first OTC product followed by a foray into the tea industry, resulting in the introduction of Sapat Chai, Sapat is ranked among the top 10 packaged tea companies in India.
 Today Sapat operates under 4 different divisions that are tea, retail, consumer health, and real estate.